 You can download an application form to join the Colne Smack Preservation Society from the link at left.
 Membership is actively encouraged from anyone with a desire to see our maritime heritage preserved.

-The line drawings of a Colne smack and a Harwich bawley can be downloaded FREE here
+The line drawings of a Colne smack and a Harwich bawley for model makers can be ...downloaded FREE here

 Links to useful info:- Contact me by email...
 Links to other sites of interest:-